ndcbe/data-and-computing/fall2023/project.md

 ## Part 2: Create a Data Analysis Jupyter Notebook

-In teams of 2 or 3 people, you will contribute a Jupyter notebook to the class website demonstrating one or more data analysis skills from CBE 60258.
+In teams of two, you will contribute a Jupyter notebook to the class website demonstrating one or more data analysis skills from CBE 60258.

 ### Choosing a Good Problem and Data Set